-Fall 2019 now open for applications!
+Fall 2019 is closed for applications.

 If you are a self-employed artist or looking to increase the portion of your employment derived from your art, this course is for you!

 - Attend 13 scheduled sessions on September 10, 17, 24, October 1, 8, 15, 22, 29, November 5, 12, 19, 26, December 3 from 6:30–9:30 pm

 - Participate in group activities during the sessions

 - Commit to participating in the peer learning network that will be established during the course

 - Participate in program evaluation sessions